 How Do I Know if I’m in Labor?

-Oh boy!
-(Or girl!)
-If you are pregnant, you will find yourself getting more and more worried about delivering your baby in the Taco Bell dining room because you were too inexperienced to know when you are in labor.
-Rest assured, the vast majority of women make it to the hospital in plenty of time, and when labor is upon you … you will know it.
+If you are pregnant, you may find yourself becoming more and more concerned about delivering your baby at some fast food restaurant.
+Perhaps you are feeling too inexperienced, worried you won’t recognize the signs once you are truly in labor.
+Rest assured, the vast majority of women make it to the hospital in plenty of time.
+When labor is upon you … you will know it.

-Lots of women and doctors talk about losing ‘the mucous plug’ and dilation as being indicators that labor is about to begin.
-In a textbook pregnancy, yes these are indicators.
-Yet most women aren’t textbook.
-You could lose your mucous plug and go into labor the next week or lose it and go into labor within hours.
-The point is to start noticing changes in cervical mucus and discharge and reporting bloody or extra thick discharge to your midwife or doctor.
+A lot of women and doctors say that losing the mucous plug, and having cervical dilation are indications that labor is about to begin.
+In a textbook pregnancy, yes; these are indicators.
+However, most women aren’t textbook.
+You could lose your mucous plug and not go into labor until the following week; or lose it, and go into labor within hours.
+The point is this: if you notice any changes in your cervical mucus and discharge, or find that it’s bloody, report this to your midwife or doctor immediately.
 As for dilation, your doctor will have to give you that information.
-Many women stay dilated 3-4 centimeters for a few weeks before actually ‘going into labor.’
-Others don’t dilate at all until the day arrives.
+Many women stay dilated at three to four centimeters for a few weeks, before actually going into labor.
+Others won’t dilate at all before “the day” arrives.